MatthewOCallaghan/cakes-by-katie/README.md

 - More CTA buttons
 - SEO (compare with competitors)
 - Links from cakes on home page to portfolio page modal

+# Changes for Christmas

+- Navbar link
+- Mobile menu image
+- Snow and Christmas hat in homepage hero
+- Christmas section on homepage
+- Prices on Christmas page
+- Collection dates in Christmas page text and bottom panel CTA